cguckes/ksp-chroma/README.md

 ## Installation

 1. Unzip the release archive and place the KSPChromaControl folder in your KSP GameData directory.
-2. Put the Server folder somewhere else (it's up to you where to put it, just remember where it is.)
-3. Start the ChromaServer executable from the Server folder
-4. Start KSP and whitness the awesomeness of highlighted function keys while kerbaling through space
+2. Start KSP and whitness the awesomeness of highlighted function keys while kerbaling through space

 ## Todo